ravendb/docs/version_3/docs/client-api/commands/attachments/delete.dotnet.markdown

 **Parameters**

+key
+:   Type: string
-- key - key of an attachment to delete
+key of an attachment to delete

+etag
+:   Type: Etag
-- etag - current attachment etag, used for concurrency checks (`null` to skip check)
+current attachment etag, used for concurrency checks (`null` to skip check)

 ## Example